 Fun Historical Fact: The American colonies grew flax for both the seed and the fiber.
 They sold much of the seed to England and Ireland which allowed growers there to harvest before the seeds fully developed- which meant the fiber harvested there was finer, and by extension, the cloth made was softer and finer than the rougher cloth available in the colonies. (link to more about this at the Encyclopedia of Greater Philadelphia)

 Not the greatest photo, but the bottom 2/3-3/4 of the stalks have turned a greenish yellow.
 The seed heads are nice and plump, and some have started to dry on the plant.
-That’s a bit too long, but I went to an Irish music festival instead of tending my gardens.
+The books warn about harvesting immediately when see that it is time.
+I went to an Irish music festival instead, and when I returned a few days later, the seed pods were brown and the stalks were quite yellow.

 I waited for a windy day which made life easier.
 A lot of the waste blew away as I pulled the tops of the plants through the hackle.
 Then I gathered up the seed heads, rolled them between my palms and let the wind carry away the chaff.